Berkeley-TAFLab/BoatControls/README.md

 Added header and source files for MPU6050 IMU and LIS3MDL Magnetometer in RTOS project

 ## 6/26/24
 Source file for MPU6050 completed a few days ago.
 LIS3MDL still needs debugging as we had issues communicating with it through I2C.
-Some calibration might be necessary
+Some calibration might be necessary.

+## 6/27/24
+LIS3MDL was finished yesterday.
+Turns out previous unit might have been broken?
+There was some issues using the standard LIS3MDL library so I resorted to using the Adafruit Sensor Lab library.
+Some calibration constants were updated.
+They should be updated again as our breadboard is put into the actual boat.